 Kingsport Social Security Disability Lawyer

-The Law Offices of Mark T. Hurt has proudly served many individuals when they have been in need of a Kingsport social security disability lawyer.
-Social security has been helping people for years who are unable to work due to medical conditions.
-You may be able to obtain social security disability if you meet the criteria for eligibility.
+The Law Offices of Mark T. Hurt have proudly served many individuals when they have been in need of a Kingsport social security disability lawyer.
+Social security has been helping people for years who cannot work due to medical conditions.
+You may obtain social security disability if you meet the criteria for eligibility.
 If you have already applied for social security and been denied there is no reason to worry.
 Many people receive denials due to them not providing adequate evidence as to why they need social security assistance.
 This is sometimes due to medical records or filling out an application incorrectly.

 Who is Eligible for Social Security Disability?

-In order to meet the eligibility for social security assistance, you must have been paying into the social security system for a certain number of years.
+To meet the eligibility for social security assistance, you must have been paying into the social security system for a certain number of years.
 The year amount can vary, but overall, it is usually between 5 and 10 years.
-An example would be if you were working for a company consistently for that amount of time (5-10 years) then you may be eligible.
-The governing bodies require individuals to pay into the social security system and prove that they were working and contributing to that system in order for them to be eligible when they are truly in need.
+An example would be if you were working for a company consistently for that amount of time (5-10 years), then you may be eligible.
+The governing bodies require individuals to pay into the social security system and prove that they were working and contributing to that system to be eligible when they are truly in need.

 Another crucial element to keep in mind to obtain disability assistance surrounds the injury or ailment itself.
-Individuals are only able to receive this social security disability assistance if they are expected to be unable to work for at least 12 months due to medical ailments prohibiting them from being able to work.
-If the individual has already been out of work due to ailment for 12 months, then it may be time to start your social security disability application if you have not done so already.
+Individuals can only receive this social security disability assistance if they are expected to be unable to work for at least 12 months due to medical conditions prohibiting them from working.
+If the individual has already been out of work due to an ailment for 12 months, then it may be time to start your social security disability application if you have not done so already.

 What Happens if You are Denied Disability?

-If you have been denied disability, then there is no reason to panic or get upset.
-This happens to many people who apply for social security disability.
-A Kingsport social security disability lawyer can help you to look over all of your details that you inputted during your application process.
-Many people do not fill out the forms adequately or get confused while filling them out leading to errors.
+If you have been denied disability, there is no reason to panic or get upset.
+This happens to many people who apply for social security disabilities.
+A Kingsport social security disability lawyer can help you look over all the details you inputted during your application process.
+Many people do not fill out the forms adequately or get confused, leading to errors.
 The Law Offices of Mark T. Hurt has years of experience in helping clients fill out these forms correctly and has helped many individuals to obtain their disability assistance.

 Why Might You Be Denied Disability?

 Disability denials are, sadly, what people expect when they file a claim for benefits from the Social Security Administration.
-This is because disability claims have a 67% denial rate, and it’s believed that reconsiderations (or appealing) have an 87% denial rate.
+Disability claims have a 67% denial rate, and it’s believed that reconsiderations (or appealing) have an 87% denial rate.